GraphBLAS/SuiteSparseSessions/Session7/README.md

 - Negative value to unsigned → 0
 - Overflow → INT_MAX or equivalent

-**Quote**: "Matlab doesn't do that.
+**Quote**: "MATLAB doesn't do that.
 They define it.
 So if you cast a floating point infinity to int32, you get int32 max.
 That's a pretty decent answer.
 If you do that in ANSI C, you get 42 or something ridiculous."
 [01:50:13]

 ### Cast Function Generation [01:52:00]
 [![01:52:00](https://img.youtube.com/vi/libeAi866NQ/default.jpg)](https://www.youtube.com/watch?v=libeAi866NQ&t=6720s)